+This paper continues the study of homogeneous metric structures with perturbations.
+Stability requirements are now reduced to $\distp$-superstability (together with some other requirements, specified below), but the main novelty is not just this loosening of stability requirements considered, but the way the independence notion developed offers a measure of the dependence.

-We work in the context of homogeneous metric AEC's with perturbations introduced in [HH].
-We assume also that the class is $d^{p}$-superstable, i.e. stable with respect to the $d^p$-topology from some $\lambda$ onwards.
-Assuming just $d^{p}$-stability would not give us anything one would not have already by looking at the class just as a homogeneous (discrete) AEC.
-(In the context of AEC's, the main point of looking at a class as a metric class is that this may bring the class down in the stability hierarchy allowing for better theory.)
-We also assume completeness of type spaces.
-This assumption is satisfied if the class consists of all the models of some complete theory in continuous logic and the perturbations are either trivial or can be captured by approximating formulas, and by assuming this the reader probably does not lose
+We define $\distp$-superstability as `stable with respect to the $\distp$-topology from some $\lambda$ onward' and show that it is equivalent to other natural characterisations.
+As far as generalising stability assumptions is concerned, assuming $\distp$-superstability is as far as is reasonable to go, as perturbations do not bring stability to unstable classes, but only brings down the stability spectrum.
+So assuming only $\distp$-stability, one would be tied to the effort of dealing with perturbations, without gaining access to better methods than what could already be used by studying the class, say, as a discrete homogeneous AEC\@.
+In the context of AEC's, the main point of looking at a class as a metric class is that this may bring the class down in the stability hierarchy allowing for better theory.